 We recognize interest expense and penalties related to income tax liabilities in our provision for income taxes.
-In our 2011 provision for income taxes we recognized \$10,365 of net interest income related to income tax liabilities and \$1,248 of income tax penalties.
+In our 2012 provision for income taxes we recognized approximately three thousand dollars of both net interest expense related to income tax liabilities and income tax penalties.